 The fair value of the derivative financial instruments held at fair value through profit and loss is based on forward prices as at 30 June 2022.
 An increase in forward prices would increase the fair value of the derivative financial liability held at fair value through profit and loss.
 An increase of 10% in trade forward prices would result in an increase of US\$0.33 million of the fair value of the derivative financial liability held at fair value through the profit or loss.
-A decrease of 10% in trade forward prices would result in a decrease of US\$0.33 million of the fair value forward prices would result in a decrease of US\$0.33 million of the fair value forward prices would result in a decrease of US\$0.33 million of the fair value through the profit or loss.
+A decrease of 10% in trade forward prices would result in a decrease of US\$0.33 million of the fair value of the derivative financial liability held at fair value through the profit or loss.